NATURAL HISTORY

 Vocalizations provide a useful window on larger patterns of behavior in social species.
 Its study, in the case of African wild dogs, however, has lagged behind other scientific concerns.
 Wild dogs have been classified among the most social of all canids.
 One important way this is expresed is in the variety of sounds they make while interacting, some of which are unique.
 Its repertoire is also one of the most complex in Canidae.
 Short-range vocalizations accompany many group interactions and appear to play an important role in the formation and maintenance of bonds.
 Vocal and social complexity is also displayed in the mixing of different sound types to convey ambivalence.

-When filtering through thick bush pursuing prey, pack members can become separated and sometimes call to reunite.
-These repetitive contact calls or "hoos" are short and low-pitched.
-They are delivered with the head held lower than the shoulders and frequently while running.
-In contrast, the howls of wolves are mostly long and unbroken sound streams delivered with the muzzle held high and while standing still.
+When filtering through thick bush pursuing prey, pack members often become separated and sometimes call to reunite.
+These short repetitive contact calls or "hoos" are low-pitched and delivered with the head held lower than the shoulders, frequently while running.
+In contrast, wolf contact howls are mostly long unbroken streams sent with the muzzle held high when standing still.